-What’s better, FBM or FBA?
+What’s better, Amazon FBM or FBA?

 It’s no secret that Amazon’s FBA platform is perhaps the most streamlined and effective way to own an online business.
-Virtually anyone can utilize the platform with millions of shoppers per month, generating over $125 billion in revenue per quarter and slice themselves a piece of that pie.
-Amazon’s ability to store, fulfill, and ship products all over the world is unprecedented and available to any seller wanting to seize the e-commerce experience.
+Virtually anyone can utilize the platform with millions of shoppers per month, generating over $125 billion in revenue per quarter, and slice themselves a piece of that pie.
+Amazon’s ability to store, fulfill, and ship products all over the world are unprecedented and available to any seller wanting to seize the e-commerce experience.